MisterClean/frenchgrid_bluesky_bot/readme.md

 # French Grid Bluesky Bot

 A Bluesky bot that posts regular updates comparing the carbon intensity of France's electrical grid with other European countries.
-The bot fetches data from ElectricityMaps API every 6 hours and creates posts showing:
+The bot fetches data from ElectricityMaps API on a configurable schedule and creates posts showing:

 - Carbon intensity (gCO2/kWh) for both countries
 - Top 3 power sources and their percentages